NLP2425/NLPproject/README.md

 The dataset consists of authentic, naturally occurring sentences extracted from various online Croatian  movie review sources.

 # Team Members:
+This project is conducted by a team of first-year graduate students from the Master's program in Information and Communication Sciences, specializing in Informatics:

 Ivan Carević,
 Ema Grahovac,
 Nikolina Pastorčić,